The Federal Court of Justice has published the full reasoning of the Adblock II decision ( I ZR 154/16 ). The tenor was

 One difference with the World of Warcraft II decision is the possible undermining of a safeguard.

-It is also regularly unfair to provide a product that affects a competitor’s product if, in doing so, a protective measure is undermined that would prevent such an effect on the product
+The provision of a product that has an effect on a competitor’sproduct that has an effect on a competitor’s product if a protective measure is undermined that is intended to prevent such an effect on the product

 The full reasoning can be found here(BGH – I ZR 154-16 – Werbeblocker II).
 The further delimitation of similar cases and business models, and thus the further development of the obstruction of justice, is likely to remain very exciting in the coming years.